aprxl/aprxl/README.md

 # About me

-Hello, my name is April and I am an 17 year old male amateur programmer.
-Most of my work is directed towards game cheating, in the form of extensions (aka "scripts") for cheating softwares such as Onetap, Gamesense, Aimware and others.
-My current main language is Javascript, although I can also program in C/C++, Java and Lua.
+Hello, my name is April and I am an 17 year old enthusiastic programmer.
+Most of my work is directed towards game cheating and exploiting, tho I also tend to work on other web-related and miscellaneous projects.
+My current main language is Javascript/Node and I'm currently looking into becoming better at C/C++.
+I can also make use of other languages such as Java, Lua and AngelScript.

 ## Contact me